What is a merchant account?

 Alternatives to merchant accounts

-Today, It’s vital for PSPs to offer a wide range of payment methods, and card acceptance is essential.
-This is borne out by research from Checkout.com, which reveals that 60% of ecommerce consumers would abandon their cart if they were unable to pay with their preferred payment method.
+As research from Checkout.com shows, it’s crucial for PSPs to offer a wide range of payment methods to cater to consumer preferences, with 60% of consumers saying they’d abandon their cart if they weren’t able to play with their preferred payment method.
 If you want to run an online business, the bottom line is you must have a merchant account or an alternative to accept debit and credit cards.

 How to get a merchant account